jabituyaben/Espruino-HRV/README.md

 Random images of the signal at different stages of processing - these aren't all the same part of the signal I've just quickly taken screenshots of line graphs.

 <ins>Raw Reading</ins>
+usually it isn't as ragged as this but it can be

 ![raw signal](./images/raw_signal.PNG)